gulceselim/gulceselim/README.md

 # Hi 👋
 I'm Selim!
 I am improving myself on projects related to web and mobile.
 I interested in back-end development using with ASP.NET Core.
-Also I start to develop Javascript projects with Vue.js.
+Also I start to develop Typescript projects with Angular.

 Contact with me via these platforms!